-This psychological distance flips the switches in your survive brain and thrive brain at which point you are calm, clear-minded, compassionate, perform competently, and have more confidence and courage.
+This psychological distance flips the switches in your survival brain and thrive brain at which point you are calm, clear-minded, compassionate, perform competently, and have more confidence and courage.

 There is a direct link between self-compassion and happiness, well-being, and success.
 The more self-compassion you have, the greater your emotional arsenal.

-Other studies show that the expression of empathy has far-reaching effects in your personal and professional lives.
+Other studies show that the expression of empathy has far-reaching effects on your personal and professional lives.
 Employers who express empathy are more likely to retain employees, amp up productivity, reduce turnover, and create a sense of belonging in the company.
-If you cultivate the habit of speaking with loving-kindness, you change the way your brain fires at the moment.
+If you cultivate the habit of speaking with loving kindness, you change the way your brain fires at the moment.

-When we talk ourselves off the ledge (as I did in the snowstorm) using self-distancing, compassion, and positive self-talk, we perform better at tasks and recover more quickly from defeat or setbacks—regardless of how dire the circumstances.
+When we talk ourselves off the ledge (as I did in the snowstorm) using self-distancing, compassion, and positive self-talk, we perform better at tasks and recover more quickly from defeat or setbacks—regardless of how dire the circumstances are.

 Written by Bryan Robinson

 Being kind to yourself, and treating yourself in a positive way is key to being confident, and happy.
 Whenever you are feeling down or stressed out don’t be too hard on yourself, and look towards these types of self-talk.
 This will help you get out of that negative zone, and overcome the undesirable situation that you are in, in a much better and effective way.

 If you want to know more about the importance of positive self-talk, then check this video out below: